WWCode-SV/fsharp-workshop/instructions.md

     * [Docker Desktop](https://www.docker.com/products/docker-desktop)
     * [Visual Studio Code](https://code.visualstudio.com/Download)

+1. Create a [GitHub account](https://github.com/join) for yourself, if you do not already have one.

 1. In Visual Studio Code, install the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

     * Press `Ctrl-P` followed by `>`